Quick Start for Instructors (Profs, Teachers, Trainers, Coaches)

 You’ll land on the main Watch & Discuss screen.
 That’s where most of the action happens, but to create a course site (or more) you click on the left menu’s “Manage” link.

-At the top of the Manage screen, click to unfold the Create a new site (video collection) section.
+At the top of the Manage screen, click to unfold the New Site (video collection) section.

 Name the Site.
 We recommend the official course code with a hyphen and then instructor’s name (e.g. POLI380 – Cutler).
 The year will automatically be appended to the name.